pkmn/stats/stats/BINARY.md

 | 3     | 4   | The Pokémon's third move  |
 | 4     | 5   | The Pokémon's fourth move |

+This representation is lossy as stat information is not preserved, though in practice this only affects the 341 Spc "SafeTwo" (13 Spc DV & 8 Spc IV) Mewtwo spread.

 </details>

 <details><summary><b>Generation II</b></summary>